-Aeonium 'Chanel' is a striking variegated plant that looks very similar to the hybrid sold as Aeonium 'Lina' but with a narrower green section in the middle of the leaves.
+Aeonium 'Chanel' is a striking variegated plant that resembles the hybrid sold as Aeonium 'Lina', but its leaves have a narrower green inner portion.

 Scientific Name